Settings

 Organization

 Your organization name, website, and logo.
-Click the pencil icon to edit the name and website together in a single step.
+Click the pencil icon to edit.
 If you're connected to Slack, click Sync from Slack to pull in your workspace name and logo.

 Team Members